-Weeks since injury Rehabilitation plan 0-2 ✓ If provided, wear the boot for comfort only when walking. ✓ You may have been given crutches to take some of the weight off your leg.
-Use them while it is painful but try to stop using them as soon as possible. ✓ It is okay to take the boot off at night and when resting at home. ✓ Perform the initial exercises (as shown) to get your movement back.
-You can start them straight away.
-2-6 Try to stop using the boot and to walk without crutches.
-Start around your house first, then try outside.
-You may want to wear the boot if you go on a long walk.
-6 -12 ✓ The fracture is healed. ✓ You can begin to resume normal, day-to-day activities but be guided by any pain you experience. ✗ Heavy tasks or long walks may still cause some discomfort and swelling.
-12 If you are still experiencing significant pain and stiffness, please contact us for a further consultation.
+Weeks since injury Rehabilitation plan 0-3 ✓ Wear the boot all of the time when walking. ✓ It is okay to take the boot off at night, when exercising and when resting at home. ✓ Use the crutches to take some of the weight off your foot. ✓ Start your exercises straight away to maintain and improve your movement.
+3-6 Try to stop using the boot and walk without crutches.
+Start around your home at first.
+You will want to wear the boot if you go on a longer walk.
+Continue with the exercises to regain flexibility in your foot and ankle.
+6 -12 ✓ Your injury is healed.
+You may have mild symptoms for 3 to 6 months. ✓ You can begin to resume normal, day-to-day activities but be guided by any pain you experience. ✗ Heavy tasks and long walks may still cause some discomfort and swelling.
+12 If you are still experiencing significant pain and swelling, please contact the Fracture Care Team for advice.